Animal health

 In...

 Calcinosis cutis is a disorder characterized by the lesions of calcium salts in the skin.
 The result is the appearance of hard nodules or crusted plaques.
-In the canine medicine, it usually appears in individuals with Cushing's syndrome or those subjected to prolonged treatment with corticosteroids.
-There...
+In canine medicine, it usually appears in individuals with Cushing's syndrome or those subjected to prolonged treatment with corticosteroids.
+There are...

-Cramps can be difficult to detect in a dog's muscles.
-This is especially the case if the dog has long hair.
-In cases were the cramping is continuous, it is possible to see the dog's muscles twitch under the skin.
-Often, the dog experiences painful muscles spasms without their guardians being able to see.
-Not...
+Cramps can be difficult to detect in a dog's muscles, especially if the dog has long hair.
+In cases where the cramping is continuous, it is possible to see the dog's muscles twitch under the skin.
+Often, the dog experiences painful muscle spasms without their guardians noticing.
+Not only are the symptoms...

 We don't expect our dog's breath to smell particularly nice.
 The dog food which is so appetizing to canines is often quite unpleasant to us, for example.
 However, this does not mean it should smell rotten.
 If you notice your dog's breath is foul, you will need to take a look inside their mouth.
 When...